AdrianRossouw/daemon-co-za/_posts/portfolio/devseed/2011-12-01-atlas-project.md

   - javascript
   - backbone-js
   - geo
+  - mapbox
   - nginx
 ---
-We partnered with the [Atlas Project](http://atlasproject.net) to build out the mapping component of their election data visualization toolkit
+We partnered with the [Atlas Project](http://atlasproject.net) to build out the mapping component of their election data visualization toolkit.

+The system allowed for the dynamic composition of maps from hundreds of data layers that represented every local or national election in the last several decades in the United States.

+The data was further broken down into dozens of demographic indicators, allowing one to trace the shifting attitudes of various cross sections of society through across that time period.